dylankb/dylankb.github.io/_drafts/learning-to-code.md

 ### The code itch

-Back about five years ago I was winding down my time at a start up.
-I'd joined when there were only one to two part time founders and we'd grown all the way to more than twenty employees before things started to go down hill.
-During that I'd worked in a bunch of roles - sales, translation, project and product roles, etc. - and I had some time to reflect about what I'd actually enjoyed.
+Back about five years ago I was winding down my time at a start up and had a chance to reflect on my time there.
+I'd worked in a bunch of roles at the company - sales, translation, project and product roles, etc. - and I realized I most .
 The times I most enjoyed at work were when I worked with engineers to write bits of HTML and hacky Python to try and bootstrap a platform we were trying to bootstrap.
 Getting to experience the act of creation was new for me as a non-build/artist but felt awesome!
 I wanted to know more.

 ### The wilderness